LGrunewa7301/LGrunewa7301.github.io/Linnea-main.md

 # Life Support
 My wing is where we keep essential life support.
-There's an air pressurizer in every wing and in the main area, and all of them will need to be fixed, along with broken air locks.
+There's an air pressurizer in every wing and in the main area, but the control center is here along with resources to repair broken life support.
 A schematic of how the overall life support should work:

 ![Nasa Life Support Schematic](lifesupportschematic.png)